SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 #### Step 6  : Differential Expression with EdgeR

 Once data have been normalized in the Step 1, you can choose the method to find the Differential expression gene between the condition previously choosen.
+In edgeR, is recommended to remove genes with very low counts.
+Remove genes (rows) which have zero counts for all samples from the dge data object.

  - Go to Differential Expression, choose edgeR
  - Acording your normalized method choice in step 1, notify the Data Normalization method, and choose Experiment Design, and condition.